-time interval is granted, it will probably take a substantially long time to recover; hence, given a finite time period (e.g. players' performance has to be evaluated every accounting year), they should not be left alone but rather they can be expelled from the system.
-The most disturbing aspect of this theorem is that even after expelling poor performing players, this financial game will generate endogenously other poor performing players.
+policy, namely that those who perform poorly have most likely been performing poorly and unless an infinite time interval is granted, it will probably take substantially long time to recover; hence, given a finite time period (e.g. players' performance has to be evaluated every accounting year), they should not be left alone but rather they can be expelled from the system.
+The most disturbing aspect of this theorem is that even after expelling poor performing players, this financial game will generate endogenously another poor performing players.
 In other words, this game will not converge to the stable equilibrium where there are no more players who perform poorly, but keep generating divergence between winners and losers.
 So the game is inherently unstable and is constantly exposed to the contagion risk.

 In the following, we will prove this rather counter intuitive theorem and see if we can apply it to our Monte Carlo simulation.
-To give readers a more concrete feel for the arc-sine theorem, we will borrow a numerical example from Feller (1957).
+To give readers more a concrete feel for the arc-sine theorem, we will borrow a numerical example from Feller (1957).
 In this example, the game conducts many coin tosses at the rate of one per second, day and night, for 365 days.
 The total number of tosses will be approximately 31.53 million.
-The probability that a gambler whose score is eventually negative, but during the course of the game, has a positive score (i.e. more heads than tails at that point) for a total time less than the listed time of lead, is summarised as follows.
+The probability that a gambler whose score is eventually negative, but during the course of the game, has a positive score (i.e. more heads than tails at that point) for a total time less than the listed time of lead is summarised as follows.

-Probability of The Unfortunate Time of Lead
+Probability of Time of Lead

+The Unfortunate

 0.90 153.95 days

 0.80 126.10 days

 0.70 99.65 days

 0.60 75.23 days

 0.50 53.45 days

 0.40 34.85 days

 0.30 19.89 days

 0.20 8.93 days

 0.10 2.24 days

 0.05 13.5 hours

 0.02 2.16 hours

 0.01 32.4 minutes

-Source: Feller (1957, p.83)